cadenhenrich/processing-movement/README.md

 and one for the player class.
 This project uses the `W`, `A`, and `D` keys for movement, where `W` is jump, and `A` and `D` move left and right.
-Additionally, `SPACE` also pauses the game.
+Additionally, `SPACE` starts and pauses the game.

 ## License
 This really doesn't need a license,